 Learn a lot about ORTR in two minutes by viewing our Prezi overview.

 The ORTR Library is a collection of storytime outlines, booklists, scripts, sample publications, links, and other "shares" for librarians to plan early literacy activities.
 Browse, borrow, use, and share!

-Every Child Ready to Read Update:
+Every Child Ready to Read News: